-Sedation Dentistry at the Office of Kevin M. Christ
+Sedation Dentistry at the Office of Kevin M. Christ, DMD

 Dental Pre-care Treatment

-Before IV sedation, Dr. Kevin Christ conducts a comprehensive dental exam which includes a review of your medical history.
+Before IV sedation, Dr. Kevin M. Christ, DMD conducts a comprehensive dental exam which includes a review of your medical history.
 If necessary, he will consult with your physician to make sure you are a good candidate before performing IV sedation.

 If pain medication is necessary it is usually best to use over-the-counter non-narcotic medications such as Tylenol, aspirin or Ibuprofen, or prescription-strength medication.
 Medications like codeine or hydrocodone that keep sedative effects are not advised.

 Three Methods of Sedation Used in Our Office

 The office of Kevin M. Christ, DMD uses three types of Sedation for the comfort of our patients.

 First, we offer Inhalation Conscious Sedation, Nitrous Oxide/Oxygen Sedation also known as “laughing gas”.
 This is the most frequently used sedation method used in dentistry.
 All bodily functions remain normal and the person is able to breathe on their own.
 The patient is more relaxed and may fall asleep and experience some degree of amnesia about what happened during their dental appointment.